omeeomi/omeeomi.github.io/docs/index.md

 - Policies can use the **tfplan** import
   - restricts specific attributes of specific resources and data sources in the current Terraform plan.
       - `# Get all Azure Security Center Pricings allAzureSecCenterSubPricings = plan.find_resources("azurerm_security_center_subscription_pricing")`

+???

+Sentinel Policies for Terraform are defined using the Sentinel policy language.
+A policy can include imports which enable a policy to access reusable libraries, external data and functions.
+Terraform Cloud provides four imports to define policy rules for the plan, configuration, state, and run associated with a policy check. tfplan - This provides access to a Terraform plan, the file created as a result of terraform plan.

 ---
 name: types-of-policies-1